-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy

-$Learning\ Objective:\ 02-02\ The\ importance\ of\ setting\ both\ strategic\ and\ financial\ objectives.$
+Learning Objective: 02-02 The importance of setting both strategic and financial objectives.

-Topic: Balanced Scorecard Approach
+Topic: Balanced Scorecard

-- 49. A "balanced scorecard" that includes both strategic and financial performance targets is a conceptually strong approach for judging a company's overall performance because: - A. it assists managers in putting roughly equal emphasis on short-term and long-term performance targets. - B. it entails putting equal emphasis on good strategy execution and good business model execution. - C. a balanced-scorecard approach pushes managers to avoid setting objectives that reflect the results of past decisions and organizational activities. - D. financial performance measures are lagging indicators that reflect the results of past decisions and organizational activities, whereas strategic performance measures are leading indicators of a company's future financial performance and business prospects. - E. it forces managers to put equal emphasis on financial and strategic objectives.
+- 52. A "balanced scorecard" that includes both strategic and financial performance targets is a conceptually strong approach for judging a company's overall performance because - A. it assists managers in putting roughly equal emphasis on short-term and long-term performance targets. - B. it entails putting equal emphasis on good strategy execution and good business model execution. - C. a balanced-scorecard approach pushes managers to avoid Strategic Management that reflect the results of past decisions and organizational activities. - D. financial performance measures are lagging indicators that reflect the results of past decisions and organizational activities, whereas strategic performance measures are leading indicators of a company's future financial performance and business prospects. - E. it forces managers to put equal emphasis on financial and strategic objectives.

 A company's financial performance measures are really lagging indicators that reflect the results of past decisions and organizational activities.
 But a company's past or current financial performance is not a reliable indicator of its future prospects-poor financial performers often turn things around and do better, while good financial performers can fall upon hard times.
-The best and most reliable leading indicators of a company's future financial performance and business prospects are strategic outcomes that indicate whether the company's competitiveness and market position are stronger or weaker..
+The best and most reliable leading indicators of a company's future financial performance and business prospects are strategic outcomes that indicate whether the company's competitiveness and market position are stronger or weaker.